djeada/Statistics-Notes/notes/time_series/autocorrelation_function.md

 - calendar aggregation;
 - an unmodeled annual predictor.

-The remedy depends on the source.
-Seasonal differencing is not always preferable to explicit seasonal terms or a seasonal-naive baseline.
+The appropriate treatment depends on the source of the dependence.
+Seasonal differencing is not automatically preferable to explicit seasonal terms, calendar predictors, or a seasonal-naive benchmark.

 ### Numerical identification table